alexeyinkin/eb-1a/1-process/README.md

 This is how I learned that date I mentioned earlier.

-They said they would have been sending such automated emails every 60 days until I get my appointment.
+They said they would have been sending such automated emails every 60 days until I got my appointment.

 ![](media/123_wait.png)